Celebrating Seniors – Don Murray is 87

 Movie director Joshua Logan saw Don Murray on Broadway in The Skin of Our Teeth and gave him a screen-test.
 Logan had also seen Murray’s now-fiancee Hope Lange on television, and he hired both of them for his new movie Bus Stop (1956).

 Although the movie’s 20th Century Fox studio executives wanted Murray to sign an exclusive 7-year contract, he refused and instead negotiated a 6-year contract, with a limited number of movies per year and out clauses if Broadway beckoned.
 Within a week of signing the contract, Don Murray and Hope Lange were in Hollywood filming Bus Stop.
+Murray told What’s My Line host John Daly in 1958 that they got married during the filming of Bus Stop.

 Bus Stop starred Marilyn Monroe as a singer, and 26-year-old Don Murray as her virginal rodeo cowboy love interest, Beau; Murray’s fiancee Hope Lange played Elma Duckworth.